myaeisan-emily/myaeisan-emily.github.io/README.md

 # About Me

 I am a final year master's student of Sirindhorn International Institute of Technology (SIIT), Thammasat University, Thailand.
 My research interests mainly focus on Natural Language Processing especially in Machine Translation, Neural Language Models, and Linguistic Tools.
-I am also interested in Data Science, Machine Learning, and Deep Learning.
+I am also interested in Data Science, Machine Learning, and Deep Learning fields.
 My email is x@gmail.com where x is myaeisan1995.

 ## Education